nooblag/nerdwiki/Files.md

 If needing '#' for comments, change `grep -v '^;'` to `grep -v '^#'`

 Pipe to `grep -v '^$'` removes blank lines

+# chattr

+Make file immutable/undeletable.
+This implies that the file can’t be modified in any way: it can’t be deleted or renamed.
+You can’t even create a link to it and no data can be written to the file as well.

+`sudo chattr +i FILE`

+Make it normal again

+`sudo chattr -i FILE`

+View attributes of existing:

+`lsattr FILE`

+Can do it recursive on a folder also:

+`sudo chattr +i -RV path/`